 In most cases, that’ll get your invoice paid and everybody wins.

 At this point, there’s no need to make any “past due” remarks or use harsh language.
 Keep in mind that you’ll want to maintain a good working relationship with the client and that one unpaid invoice might only be an oversight.

 By offering a discount for early payments, you can encourage customers to pay ahead of the due date.
 It’s common to offer a 1-2% discount on the total invoice if clients manage to pay it in full within 10 days.

 However, not everyone is motivated by the carrot.
-On the other hand, they might be motivated if you include penalty fees in your invoice.
+They might be motivated if you include a late payment fee in your invoice.
 These will prompt clients to pay sooner, but also help you take care of any financial issues you have at hand.

-If you currently don’t have a late fee statement on your invoicing form, you need to send your customers a notice letting them know you’ll be introducing this policy on all future invoices.
+If you currently don’t have a late fee statement on your invoicing form, think about sending your customers a notice letting them know you’ll be introducing this policy on all future invoices.

 Lose the Stiff Business Approach